Seiffertx/segredoArt/ssti.md

-# SSTI VULNERABILITY - SERVER SIDE TEMPLATE INJECTION EXECUTION
+# SSTI VULNERABILITY - SERVER SIDE TEMPLATE INJECTION EXECUTION AND EXPLORATION

 As the name implies, it's a vulnerability that occurs on the server side, giving the idea that the attacker will induce the server to perform some action that theoretically shouldn't, templates are basically dynamic parts of the content **that have the ability to evaluate arbitrary code.**